 Again, the great, insurmountable obstacle between writers and publishers falls like the Berlin Wall, without so much as a shot fired.

-This combination of developments has turned what was previously a small but valiant subculture of hardy souls, who’d been for a long time investing their own hard-earned money in offset printing and hand-selling of their books out of the backs of their cars around the country, into a primordial explosion of inexpert typists who would like very much to become J.K.
+This combination of developments has turned what was previously a small but valiant subculture of hardy souls, who’d been for a long time investing their own hard-earned money in offset printing and hand-selling of their books out of the backs of their cars around the country, into a primordial explosion of inexpert and often only semi-literate typists who would like very much to become J.K.
 Rowling.
 The noise of that initial detonation was supersonic and continues to reverberate even as we speak.